Signal processing and analysis of human brain potentials (EEG) [Exercise 5]

 Overview

-and plot it.
-We will write simple ICA algorithm to try to return the original signals
+We will write simple ICA algorithm to try to return the original unmixed signals based on a simulation example.

-.
-Now we are ready to try a extermely simple, naive, restricted and stupid ICA algorithm:
+Now we are ready to try a extermely simple, naive, restricted and inefficient ICA algorithm:

 for t in 0:pi